Digital Art: “It’s not really Art”

 It appears Art lovers too have welcomed digital with open arms.
 They're happy to not only view, but buy art digitally with online art sales in 2015 reported to reach a whopping £3.27 billion (according to art insurance company, Hiscox).

 Yet, I'm all too often surprised to come across artists themselves digging their clunky heels, especially on a local level.
-Despite the usual “its not really art” comments and personally having work turned away from local "artist's" exhibitions over the years, I felt proud as punch after the success of my first limited edition series.
+Despite the usual “its not really art” comments, I felt proud as punch after the success of my first limited edition series.
 All 150 StoneScape prints were created digitally using original photography and Photoshop, over half of which sold within 8 weeks of launching.

 I’ll finish there by thanking all who have supported my creative journey up until now.
 I'd also like to remind creatives that each artist simply has a story to tell.
 Whether these stories are told through song, script or visual means... digital or traditional - it matters not.